April Ryan Gives The Facts On Omarosa’s ‘Resignation’

 It hit the press that Omarosa Manigault resigned from the White House after almost a year in the Trump administration.
-In an interview with Michael Strahan on Good Morning America Manigault confirms that she resigned and wasn’t forcibly removed from the White House.
+In an interview with Michael Strahan on Good Morning America, Manigault confirmed that she resigned and wasn’t forcibly removed from the White House.

 White House correspondent April Ryan reports the opposite and says the Manigault didn’t resign but that she was terminated and escorted out of the White House.